Carl Froch: British and Commonwealth champion

 In 2004, Froch won the Commonwealth and vacant British super-middleweight titles by defeating Charles Adamu and Damon Hague respectively.
 He has defended both against Matthew Barney, Brian Magee and Tony Dodson and the Commonwealth belt alone against Ruben Groenewald and Dale Westerman.

 Following a victory over the Russian Sergey Tatevosyan, on 9 November 2007 at Trent FM Arena in Nottingham, he stopped the veteran former world champion Robin Reid, after which Reid retired from the sport for four years.

 WBC super-middleweight champion

 Froch vs. Pascal

 On 6 December 2008, Froch fought Canadian Jean Pascal for the vacant WBC super-middleweight title and won by unanimous decision a hard-fought twelve-round brawl.
 Both combatants showed enormous grit and determination, landing and taking huge shots from one another without even flinching.
 After the fight, it was revealed that Froch had sustained a perforated eardrum and a cracked rib in his final sparring session before the fight.
 Froch's promoter Mick Hennessy gave Froch the opportunity to withdraw from the fight, but Froch refused.

-Since the fight, Froch and Pascal (who has since become a light-heavyweight champion) have become friends on a personal level and have made a promise to face each other again in the future, though this seems unlikely given Froch's retirement.
+Since the fight, Froch and Pascal (who has since become a light-heavyweight champion) have become friends on a personal level.